DreamGallery/Auto0L/README.md

 ## AutoLocalTower.sh
 used to run tower with local mode and auto restart tower when it get stucked for some reasons you need to add your mnemonic of new account to it after account initialization completed

+## 0Lsubmit.sh
+used to submit backlog proofs
+you need to input your mnemonic in it